Sakilmemon/Flask-App/README.md

-# This is a sample README file for a Flask app project.
+# This is a sample README file for a Flask app project

+## It provides an overview of the project, setup instructions, and usage guidelines